lucidaniel/test_trader/README.md

-Binance Futures trading bot with machine learning component
+Binance Futures trading bot with machine learning component for trading strategy optimization and risk management.